FrancoMBM/Image_preprocessing_example/README.md

 Note that this is unrelated to the python packages that are on the requirements.txt file

 I have not yet tried to install those programs on Windows but I believe it should be a lot more complicated.
+I will provide a way to iterate trough every picture and generate multiple test files in the future